naftaliharris/for-x-in-datasets/SPECIFICATION.md

 2.  "n": An integral value indicating the number of observations (rows excluding the header) in the dataset.
-3.  "p": An integral value indicating the number of feature variables, (equivalently the number of columns of the design matrix, or the number columns in DATA.tsv minus one).
+3.  "p": An integral value indicating the number of feature variables, (equivalently the number of columns of the design matrix, or the number of columns in DATA.tsv minus one).
 4.  "numeric\_X": A binary value indicating whether at least one of the feature variables is "strictly numeric", ie, numeric but not binary.
 5.  "binary\_X": A binary value indicating whether at least one of the feature